Norristown Farm Park

 Here you will find hiking trails, a trout nursery, picnic areas, separate forest areas of mixed oak and other deciduous trees, flood plain, old farm fields, working fields, wetlands, and two streams.

 There are 15 historic buildings on the property, the earliest dating from 1764.

 One of the last undeveloped areas in Montgomery County, Norristown Farm Park is actively farmed.
 Sitting quietly in the midst of a population of over 65,000 people, eighty percent of the park is dedicated to growing farm crops.

-Under a 1992 lease agreement with DCNR, Montgomery County is responsible for the development, operation, maintenance, and administration of the park.
+Under a 1992 lease agreement with DCNR, the Montgomery County Division of Parks is responsible for the development, operation, maintenance, and administration of the park.